apache/celix/bundles/remote_services/README.md

 ## Building

-To build the Remote Service Admin Service the CMake build option "`BUILD_REMOTE_SERVICE_ADMIN`" has to be enabled.
+To build the Remote Service Admin Service the CMake build option "`BUILD_REMOTE_SERVICE_ADMIN`" has to be enabled.If you use conan to build it, you should set the conan option `celix:build_remote_service_admin` to true.

 ## Dependencies